Sidra-Tul-Muntaha-Ghouri/Email_ecxtraction/README.md

 ## Contact

-If you have any questions, feedback, or encounter issues while using Email_extraction, please don't hesitate to reach out:
+If you have any questions, or feedback, or encounter issues while using Email_extraction, please don't hesitate to reach out:

 - [LinkedIn Profile](https://www.linkedin.com/in/sidra-tul-muntaha-ghouri/)
 - [GitHub Profile](https://github.com/Sidra-Tul-Muntaha-Ghouri)